usama-mr20/serpAPI-fetch-and-display-search-results/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.

 ## Development server
+Install node modules in these directories: 1-server 2-root directory by command : npm install or yarn install

-Run `ng serve` for a dev server.
+for angular : Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files. for node: Run 'node sserver.js'

+Please make sure you have put your serpAPI key in server/sserver.js

 ## Code scaffolding